shigma/morphix/morphix/README.md

 ### Batch

-Multiple changes combined into a single operation.
+Multiple mutations combined into a single operation.

 ## Features